-Many of the applications on your device let you share content via Bluetooth technology.
+Many of the apps on your tablet let you share content via Bluetooth technology.

-- When using applications like the Gallery and Internet, touch Share via or MORE options and select Share or Share via.
+- When using apps like the Gallery and Internet, touch Share via or MORE options and select Share or Share via.

 - From the available list, touch Bluetooth and select a device to share with.

 - The other device will need to accept the transfer request.

 - When another device sends content to your tablet, you will see a File transfer request letting you know the device’s Bluetooth name.

 - Touch ACCEPT to proceed file transfer or DECLINE to stop connection.

 - If you accept the request, the content will be downloaded from the sender and stored on your tablet in Apps > My Files > Device storage > Download .